boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Execute a python file "test.py" in an interpreter instance "MyInstance"

-The following example shows how to execute a python script file in a script interpreter instance "MyInstance".
-The corresponding instance has to be present and in state "INIT" or "READY".
-The file "test.py" has to be present in the root folder of the active configuration.
+The following example shows how to execute a python script file in a script interpreter instance `MyInstance`.
+The corresponding instance has to be present and in state `INIT` or `READY`.
+The file `test.py` has to be present in the root folder of the active configuration.

 Content of "test.py":